By: Dennis Costa

-Company Background: From a Generic to Meaningful Name
+Company Background: From Generic to Boutique

 Starting out as First Insurance in 1981, San Juan-based company Fulcro Insurance rebranded itself four decades later out of necessity.
 The firm, which had secured a solid position in the Puerto Rico insurance segment by this time, was dipping its toes into the mainland U.S. when it realized that its original moniker would not help it stand out in other markets.